burakturkster/burakturkster/README.md

 - 📫 How to reach me **burak.turkster@gmail.com**

-- 📄 Know about my experiences [Burak Türk](https://www.linkedin.com/in/burakturkster)
+- 📄 You can click the [link](https://www.linkedin.com/in/burakturkster) to know about my experiences.
 - ⚡ Fun fact **To explore, to travel, to see and to dream 😍**

 <h3 align="left">Connect with me:</h3>